Linaro/website/_posts/current/blog/2023-07-03-linaro-contributions-to-the-6-4-linux-kernel-release.md

 category: blog
 author: linaro
 ---
-{% include image.html path="/assets/images/content/jusegq_tzotnczo4uohhvb-zqehyip45488mhrv-kn5noolwpalt5co9ulfzdnw6g6edeqw27nqjyd-gwvg7uklohgkaxzq-swzyz64f3g2m4g-6hh4o4yvwsfja.png" alt="Most active 6.4 Kernel Release Developers" %}
+{% include image.html path="/assets/images/content/most-active-6.4-employers.png" alt="Most active 6.4 employers" %}

 [LWN’s development statistics](https://lwn.net/Articles/936113/) from the 6.4 Kernel release featured Linaro as one of the top five employers in terms of contributions to the Linux kernel.
 Statistics like these show Linaro’s continued commitment to driving the Arm open source ecosystem forward.